TECHNOLOGY AND HAPPINESS

 - Promote a balanced approach to technology use: we all know binge watching Netflix, playing video games and scrolling through social media are “time sucks”, are you using technology or is it using you?

-- Foster in-person, peer communities that endeavor to “do good”.
+- Foster in-person, peer communities that endeavor to “do good” and support one another.

-- Help students form healthier habits and more balanced relationships through mindfulness and mentorship support.
+- Help students form healthier habits and more balanced relationships through our proprietary texting platform and peer support.